Clement Mary Hofbauer: Vienna

 After an interval, Hofbauer again found himself under attack.
 For a short while he was prohibited from preaching.
 Because he had been communicating with his Redemptorist Superior General in Rome, he was threatened with expulsion.
 Before this could be enacted, the authorising document had to be signed off by the Austrian Emperor Franz.
 At the time, the emperor was on pilgrimage in Rome, where he visited Pope Pius VII.
-It was impressed upon the emperor to what a huge extent the work of Clement-Mary Hofbauer had been appreciated.
+It was impressed upon the emperor to what a huge extent the work of Clement Mary Hofbauer had been appreciated.
 For Hofbauer's years of dedicated service, the emperor was encouraged to reward him by sanctioning a Redemptorist foundation in Austria.
 Instead of a writ of expulsion, Clement-Mary Hofbauer found himself invited to an audience with Emperor Franz.
 A church was selected and refurbished to become the first Redemptorist foundation in Austria.
 However, it was to be started without Hofbauer.
 He fell ill in early March 1820, and had died by 15 March.
-Clement-Mary Hofbauer's funeral was a big event in Vienna.
+Clement Mary Hofbauer's funeral was a big event in Vienna.

 Revolution broke out in Vienna on 13 March 1848.
 The State Chancellor Metternich was overthrown.
 The press was released from censorship.
 A constitution was proclaimed.
 Within six months, all feudal obligations on peasants were abolished.
 In the lead up to 1848, polarisation between and within organised religions had long been pervasive.
 Tensions with the state were often admixed with mutual mistrust whether within Catholicism or between members of different Christian confessions.
 Whatever might have been the immediate cause, the Redemptorists' presence in Austria came to an end.
-Lost in the mêlée were the provincial archives of the order, and documents relating to Clement-Mary Hofbauer's activities.
+Lost in the mêlée were the provincial archives of the order, and documents relating to Clement Mary Hofbauer's activities.

-Hofbauer's mortal remains were exhumed in 1862 and transferred to Vienna's Redemptorist church.
+The mortal remains of Clement Mary Hofbauer were exhumed in 1862 and transferred to Vienna's Redemptorist church.